yb66/Campo/README.markdown

 ## Note! ##

 As always, keep in mind this is an open source project (licence below) and you can contribute!
 If you find a problem or would like a feature changed or added, let me know, or even better, fork the project and send me a pull request.
+See the "Contributing" section for some notes on how to do that.

 ## Double note! ##

 I use Campo myself, and I'm trying to improve it.
 As I don't want to push new stuff out before I've had a chance to give it a whirl and see if it makes sense and works (through experience, specs aren't everything) I'll have several versions of this up here, some unreleased.
 I tend to append a 'b' to the end of an unreleased version.
 Please make sure you're reading the documentation for the version you're using!

+## Version numbers ##

+You'll notice this library is well past version 0.0.1.
+Some people take this to mean something like "it works brilliantly", but in fact, I'm attempting to use the [semver standard](http://semver.org/).
+In essence, it tells you about changes to the API, not about code quality - that's what the specs/tests are for.
+It's worth a read.

 ## Why write this? ##